davidado/davidado/content/posts/git-reference.md

 If pushing still prompts you for a username and password, ensure that the remote url is set to the ssh location instead of the https URL.
 To reset the URL:
 `git remote set-url origin git@github.com:/<your-github-username>/<repository-name>.git`

+To troubleshoot the ssh connection: `ssh -vT git@github.com`